Changissnz/nu_merchant_principal/README.md

 been abstracted into a logic structure in this section.
-A model for "perception" takes the practice to be an extendable and reducible subspace of total cognition; to clarify, total cognition includes the "sub-conscious", the "feelings", the "ruminations", the "hypotheses", the "conclusions", and any other additional thought not encompassed by these quoted terms.
+A model for "perception" takes the practice to be an extendable and reducible subspace of total cognition; to clarify, total cognition includes the "sub-conscious", sensory input (commonly termed "perception"), the "feelings", the "ruminations", the "hypotheses", the "conclusions", and any other additional thoughts not encompassed by these quoted terms.